awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 | Public IPv4 address automatically assigned to instance launched into subnet | Yes \(default subnet\) | No \(nondefault subnet\) |
 | IPv6 address automatically assigned to instance launched into subnet | No \(default subnet\) | No \(nondefault subnet\) |

-For more information about default VPCs, see [Default VPC and default subnets](default-vpc.md)\.
+For more information about default VPCs, see [Default VPCs](default-vpc.md)\.
 For more information about using the VPC wizard to create a VPC with an internet gateway, see [VPC with a single public subnet](VPC_Scenario1.md) or [VPC with public and private subnets \(NAT\)](VPC_Scenario2.md)\.

-For more information about IP addressing in your VPC, and controlling how instances are assigned public IPv4 or IPv6 addresses, see [IP Addressing in your VPC](vpc-ip-addressing.md)\.
+For more information about IP addressing in your VPC, and controlling how instances are assigned public IPv4 or IPv6 addresses, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.

 When you add a new subnet to your VPC, you must set up the routing and security that you want for the subnet\.

-## Add an internet gateway to your VPC<a name="working-with-igw"></a>
+## Access the internet from a subnet in your VPC<a name="working-with-igw"></a>

-The following describes how to manually create a public subnet and attach an internet gateway to your VPC to support internet access\.
+The following describes how to support internet access from a subnet in your VPC using an internet gateway\.
+To remove internet access, you can detach the internet gateway from your VPC and then delete it\.

 **Topics**
 + [Create a subnet](#Add_IGW_Create_Subnet)